Posted on: October 12, 2020

 Build a Solid Routine

-Clear your Zoom and study area and create your personal classroom.
-Make sure you are free from the distractions of your phone or pet so that you can avoid disruption.
-Once you have a physical space designated for remote learning, craft a study schedule that will work for you.
+Create a homework space at home and be sure you are free from the distractions of your phone or pet so that you can avoid disruption.
+Once you have a physical space designated, craft a study schedule that will work for you.
 Use your calendar to identify class time, homework time, and time off for a social life and dinner.

 Yes, sometimes procrastination can be the magic you need in order to keep your work far away.